 GNC’s Live Well blog covers nutrition, exercise, and other health-related topics.
 What helps it stand out however, is that some of its articles are by real doctors and nutrition experts.
 Having certified experts on your site builds trust and credibility–which as we all know, are two very important factors in converting shoppers.

 Are there any experts who can contribute to your blog?
 Invite them over to give your site an instant credibility boost.

-Now you might be thinking, “Well, this works for Topshop because they have a lot of pull in the entertainment industry.”
+Now you might be thinking, “Well, this works for Untuckit because they have a lot of pull in the sports and entertainment industry.”
 That may be true, but it doesn’t mean you can’t apply this tip in your business.

 Why not interview local celebrities or authority figures in your specific field?
 Their input would make for great content, and could open up your site to a wider audience.
 Once you publish the post, be sure to notify them so they can share it with their fans, and hopefully bring in more readers (and potential customers) to your blog.

 Francesca Nicasio is Vend's Retail Expert and Content Strategist.
 She writes about trends, tips, and other cool things that enable retailers to increase sales, serve customers better, and be more awesome overall.
 She's also the author of Retail Survival of the Fittest, a free eBook to help retailers future-proof their stores.
 Connect with her on LinkedIn, Twitter, or Google+.